Logarithmic double ramification cycles: Computational tools and higher double ramification cycles

-One of the initial motivations for the study of $\mathsf{logDR}$ is that of understanding the {\em double-double ramification cycle} which arises in the virtual localization formula for log surfaces \cite{Graber-inpreparation}.
-Using the formula of Theorem \ref{222ttt} and the \texttt{logtaut} package, we can compute these cycles in moderate genus.
+One of the initial motivations for the study of $\mathsf{logDR}$ was that of understanding the {\em double-double ramification cycle} which arises in the virtual localization formula for the Gromov-Witten theory of log toric surfaces \cite{Graber-inpreparation} as a vertex term (replacing the quadratic Hodge integrals in the localization formula for the Gromov-Witten theory of toric surfaces \cite{GraberPandharipandeLoc}).
+The geometry of these higher double ramification cycles plays a central role in the study of stable maps to log toric targets \cite{Dhruv,RanganathanKumaran}.
+Using the formula of Theorem \ref{222ttt} and the Sage package \texttt{logtaut}, we can now compute these cycles in moderate genus (limited by computing capacity).